Coshocton, Ohio: Education

+The Coshocton City School District includes Coshocton Elementary School, Coshocton Middle School, and Coshocton High School.

 Coshocton is home to a campus of the Central Ohio Technical College, which offers 31 associate degree programs and 12 certificate programs.

 The main branch of the Coshocton Public Library system is located on Main Street in downtown Coshocton.

+Infrastructure

+Transportation

+The Richard Downing Airport is located 3 nmi north of Coshocton's central business district.